-- 1. Compliance with Federal Non-Discrimination Statutes.
-The state must comply with all applicable Federal statutes relating to non-discrimination.
-These include, but are not limited to, the Americans with Disabilities Act of 1990, title VI of the Civil Rights Act of 1964, section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975. - 2.
+- 1. Compliance with Federal Non-Discrimination Laws.
+The state must comply with applicable federal civil rights laws relating to non-discrimination in services and benefits in its programs and activities.
+These include, but are not limited to, the Americans with Disabilities Act of 1990 (ADA), Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973 (Section 504), the Age Discrimination Act of 1975, and Section 1557 of the Affordable Care Act (Section 1557).
+Such compliance includes providing reasonable modifications to individuals with disabilities under the ADA, Section 504, and Section 1557 in eligibility and documentation requirements, to ensure they understand program rules and notices, in establishing eligibility for an exemption from community engagement requirements on the basis of disability, and to enable them to meet and document community engagement requirements, as well as meeting other program requirements necessary to obtain and maintain benefits. - 2.
 Compliance with Medicaid and Children's Health Insurance Program (CHIP) Law, Regulation, and Policy.
-All requirements of the Medicaid and CHIP programs expressed in law, regulation, and policy statement, not expressly waived or identified as not applicable in the waiver and expenditure authority documents (of which these terms and conditions are part), must apply to the demonstration, including the protections for Indians pursuant to section 5006 of the American Recovery and Reinvestment Act of 2009. - 3.
+All requirements of the Medicaid and CHIP programs, expressed in federal law, regulation, and written policy, not expressly waived or identified as not applicable in the waiver and expenditure authority documents (of which these terms and conditions are part), apply to the demonstration. - 3.
 Changes in Medicaid and CHIP Law, Regulation, and Policy.
-The state must, within the timeframes specified in law, regulation, or policy statement, come into compliance with any changes in federal law, regulation, or written policy affecting the Medicaid or CHIP programs that occur during this demonstration approval period, unless the provision being changed is expressly waived or identified as not applicable.
-In addition, CMS reserves the right to unilaterally reflect such changes.
-CMS will notify the state 30 days in advance of the expected approval date of the amended STCs to provide the state with additional notice of the changes.
+The state must, within the timeframes specified in federal law, regulation, or written policy, come into compliance with any changes in federal law, regulation, or written policy affecting the Medicaid and/or CHIP programs that occur during this demonstration approval period, unless the provision being changed is expressly waived or identified as not applicable.
+In addition, CMS reserves the right to amend the STCs to reflect such changes and/or changes of an operational nature without requiring the state to submit an amendment to the demonstration under STC 7.
+CMS will notify the state 30 calendar days in advance of the expected approval date of the amended STCs to allow the state to provide comment.